Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine

 \subsubsection{Gradient boosting}

-Another ML classifier method I use is Gradient Boosting (\textit{GB}) under six formats (or combination of hyperparameters): the number of trees ranging from 100, 500 and 1,000 and two learning rates (1\% and 10\%).
-GB is an ensemble of predicted decision trees models run in a sequential fashion correcting prediction of previous models, and the update rule is:
+Another ML classifier method we use is Gradient Boosting (GB) which builds decision trees iteratively to minimize prediction errors.
+GB constructs weak learners (trees) sequentially, and each tree predicts the residual of earlier predictions.
+That is, GB is an ensemble of predicted decision trees models run in a sequential fashion correcting prediction of previous models, and the update rule is: